LizardByte/Sunshine/docs/source/about/guides/linux.rst

 Two scripts will need to be written to get this setup

 #.
 Script to update permissions on ``/dev/uinput``.
 Since we aren't logged into the host, the udev rule doesn't apply.
 #.
-Script to start up X Server and sunshine
+Script to start up X server and sunshine

 **Setup Script**